 Palazzo Pretorio

-The most iconic place of Certaldo is with no doubt the Palazzo Pretorio that you find at the highest point of the village at the beginning of Via Boccaccio.
-In origin, during the twelfth century, it was the dwelling of the Counts Alberti.
-Later it became the residence of the vicars at the power and their families.
-The first thing that drew my attention was the view of the many different colored coat of arms on the façade, representing all the Families of the curacies that lived here and ruled the city.
-It is possible to get in the Palazzo and visit the old prison, the hearing room, some chambers with interesting frescoes, the chapel, the archive, and the private rooms of the vicars.
-On the first floor, you can find temporary exhibits of modern art and the inner courtyard hosts a nice garden with a Japanese tearoom.
+The most iconic place of Certaldo is without a doubt the Palazzo Pretorio which you find at the highest point of the village at the beginning of Via Boccaccio.
+In origin, during the twelfth century, it was the dwelling of Counts Alberti.
+Later it became the residence of the vicars the power and their families.
+The first thing that drew my attention was the view of the many different colored coats of arms on the façade, representing all the Families of the curacies that lived here and ruled the city.

-During the wintertime the opening time is from Tuesday to Sunday from 10.30 am to 1.30 pm.
+During the wintertime, the opening time is from Tuesday to Sunday from 10.30 am to 1.30 pm.
 In summer every day from 10 am to 7 pm.

 Casa di Boccaccio